kierweb/WooCommerce/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+= Minimum Requirements =
+* WooCommerce 2.1 or higher

+There are two ways in which you can install the Cardstream Payment Gateway into your WordPress/WooCommerce website, Automatic and Manual.

+= Option 1 - Automatic Installation =
+This is the easiest way to install the Cardstream Payment Gateway plugin into your website.
+Simply log into your WordPress dahsboard and navigate to the Plugins menu, then click Add New.

+In the search box, type Cardstream and click Search Plugins.
+Once you have found the Cardstream plugin you can install it by simply clicking Install Now.

+= Option 2 - Manual Installation =
+This option requires access to your servers directory.

-1. Upload folder to the `/wp-content/plugins/` directory
+1. Unzip and upload the plugin folder to your /wp-content/plugins/ directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the Plugins menu in WordPress
+3. Go to WooCommerce -> Settings and click on the Checkout tab.
+4. Find Cardstream in the Payment Gateways section
+5. Click the settings button to configure and enable the gateway.
+6. Click 'Save Changes'.

 == Changelog ==

 = 1.0 =
 * First working version
 = 1.1 =
-* Revised handling callback function
+* Revised callback function
 = 1.2 =
-* Adds use of responsive and custom forms
+* Enables the use of custom and responsive forms